awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 `logging`
 \(Optional\) The logging configuration for the core device\.
 This object contains the following information:
 `level`
-\(Optional\) The minimum level of information to log\.
+\(Optional\) The minimum level of information to upload\.
 Choose from the following log levels, listed here in level order:
 + `DEBUG`
 + `INFO`
 + `WARN`